noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

   - Interface endpoints and Gateway Load Balancer endpoints: check the privatelink docs
     - per hour the VPC endpoint remains provisioned in each Availability Zone and for each gigabyte processed through the VPC endpoint
   - gateway endpoints: free biotch!
+- reachability analyzer
+  - charged per analysis run between a source and a destination

 ## basics